uoFishbox/obsidian-double-extension-blocker/README.md

 ![gif of how the plugin works](https://i.gyazo.com/175ca223db9d8e703179d9d56e014e02.gif)

-**This plugin monitors file creation and blocks the creation of files with double extension in the format `.{extension}.md`.**
+To prevent this, the plugin blocks the creation of files when the filename ends in a double extension.
-Also, the creation of accidental double extension files by core and community plugins can be prevented as well.
+It checks and blocks the file name on all file creation events, not just when clicking on an unresolved link.

 ## Features